Crowdsensing: Types

-Taking advantage of the ubiquitous presence of powerful mobile computing devices (especially smartphones) in recent years, it has become an appealing method to businesses that wish to collect data without making large-scale investments.
-Numerous technology companies use this technique to offer services based on the big data collected, some of the most notable examples being Facebook, Google, and Uber.
+Taking advantage of the ubiquitous presence of mobile computing devices (especially smartphones) in recent years, it has become a convenient method for businesses to collect data without making large-scale investments.
+Many technology companies use this technique to offer services based on the data collected, some of the most notable examples being Facebook, Google, and Uber.

 Process

 Mobile crowdsensing occurs in three stages: data collection, data storage, and data upload.

 Data collection draws on sensors available through the Internet of things.
 There are three main strategies for collecting this data: